getter-tech/junior-code-test/README.md

 3. Integrate TailwindCSS
 4. Create an API route on Next.js that returns the following dataset for your graphs.
 5. Create a client-side route with the URL `/sales-dashboard`
+6. Fetch your api to return the data
 6. `Code`

 ##### What we're looking at